My internet is not working and I’m on Fibre

 You want to see the Power and PON lights on green, and the appropriate LAN light on green.
 If you don’t see the lights as above please make sure you have both the modem and ONT plugged in and turned on.

-If the Power light is off on the ONT, make sure you have the power cable connected, and plugged into a working power point.
+If the Power light is off on the ONT, make sure you have the power cable connected, and plugged into a working power socket.
 If the ONT has a power switch on it, make sure it’s in the ON position.
-If you can’t get the Power light to turn on on the ONT, please get in touch with us.
+If you can’t get the Power light to turn on on the ONT, chat with us.
+Our care team is available 8am-7pm Monday to Friday, and 9am-5pm on weekends and public holidays.

 If the Optical light is not green, or the LOS light is on please get in touch with us, as there may be an issue with the ONT, or the fibre cable to your address.